 For more information on daily budgets, see Daily budgets.

-To manage a billing account, in the top-right, click Settings, select Billing accounts, then select the account.
+To manage a billing account, go to Billing accounts and select the account.
 You can then:

 - View your transaction history for the account and make a payment on the History tab.